openprocurement/openprocurement.auctions.dgf/docs/source/standard/item.rst

     |ocdsDescription|
     The primary classification for the item.
-See the itemClassificationScheme to identify preferred classification lists,
+See the `itemClassificationScheme` to identify preferred classification lists,
     including CPV and GSIN.

-    It is mandatory for `classification.scheme` to be `CPV`.
+    It is required for `classification.scheme` to be `CPV`.
 The `classification.id` should be valid CPV code.

 :additionalClassifications: